eslint/eslint/docs/rules/no-comma-dangle.md

 });
 ```

-The following are okay and will not raise warnings:
+The following patterns are not considered problems:

 ```js
 var foo = {